 Average Timeframe for SIJS

-On average, the entire SIJS process can take anywhere from several months to a few years.
-The initial court process may take a few months, depending on the court’s schedule and the complexity of the case.
-Once the Form I-360 is filed, it can take anywhere from 6 months to over a year for USCIS to process the petition.
-After approval, the green card application may take an additional 8 to 14 months.
-Therefore, it is essential for applicants to be patient and prepared for a potentially lengthy process.
+On average, the entire process for obtaining Special Immigrant Juvenile Status (SIJS) can span from several months to several years, depending on various factors.
+Initially, the court proceedings may take a few months, influenced by the court’s calendar and the specific complexities of the individual case.
+Once the Form I-360 is submitted, applicants should anticipate a processing time of anywhere from 6 months to over a year for USCIS to review and approve the petition.
+Following this approval, the subsequent green card application process can extend an additional 8 to 14 months.
+Given these timelines, it is crucial for applicants to remain patient and well-prepared for a potentially protracted journey.
+Understanding the stages involved can help manage expectations; these stages include:

 The SIJS process is a vital lifeline for many children seeking safety and stability in the United States.
 While the timeline can vary significantly based on numerous factors, understanding the steps involved and the average duration can help applicants and their families prepare for what lies ahead.
 It is crucial to seek legal assistance to navigate this complex process effectively and to ensure that all necessary documentation is in order, which can help minimize delays and improve the chances of a successful outcome.